 Why is it important that we discuss racist management as White people specifically?

 In the workplace, unlike most other parts of life, White managers of Black and other employees of color derive individual power explicitly from the organizational structure and implicitly from white supremacy.
 This means our interpersonal behaviors can have an unusually large impact on the individuals we manage – potentially harming and undermining them in many ways.
 If we don’t work to see the implicit power structure, we won’t be able to break it down.
 And we’ll have a much harder time seeing it if we don’t talk about it together.
 (I’ll note here that Asian people are targets of racism at work, and White leaders must work against that.
-But in tech, in particular, Asian leaders have a responsibility to probe and eliminate the ways you may perpetuate white supremacy with respect to Black and Latinx employees.)
+But in tech, in particular, as Michelle Kim and Ellen Pao discuss, Asian leaders have a responsibility to probe and eliminate the ways you may perpetuate white supremacy with respect to Black and Latinx employees.)

 To be clear, there are a lot of resources available on building diverse, inclusive, and equitable organizations; that is, information about creating structures that attempt to produce equitable outcomes.
 (I have written and presented some of these.)
 And there are some articles and talks about what you can do as an individual leader to fight exclusionary structures and improve fairness.
 (Jill Wetzler’s fantastic series, The Antiracist Leader, has specific ideas and tips for both individual and organizational action.
 You should absolutely read and act on the series.)